JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Make post content be selectable #DONE

 ### Bug alert
-- Button cant appear inside of a button for the share modal
+- Button cant appear inside of a button for the share modal #DONE
 - The buttons are too cramped, I should add another column on phone screen sizes and make it wider #DONE

 ## Retweets